Homestay – Host Family Information

 iv) he/she has the written approval of the International Student Program Director.

 On a rare occasion in the past, homestay families have helped their international students to get a driver’s licence and purchase a car without the approval of the Director of the International Student Program.
-SUCH ACTION WILL RESULT IN THE STUDENT BEING DISMISSSED IMMEDIATELY FROM THE PROGRAM AND THE HOMESTAY FAMILY BEING REMOVED FROM THE DISTRICT’S LIST OF ELEGIBLE HOMESTAY FAMILIES.
+SUCH ACTION WILL RESULT IN THE STUDENT BEING DISMISSED IMMEDIATELY FROM THE PROGRAM AND THE HOMESTAY FAMILY BEING REMOVED FROM THE DISTRICT’S LIST OF ELIGIBLE HOMESTAY FAMILIES.